-Shishito peppers are a must grow (and must eat) every summer.
+Shishito peppers are a must eat (and must grow) every summer.
 They are delicious and fun to eat.
-Enjoy them as a snack with a cocktail or beer, or simply as a side or appetizer for your next garden to table meal.
+Enjoy them as a snack with a cocktail or beer, or simply as a side or appetizer for your next summer party.

 Jump to:

-These peppers are related to Spanish Padron peppers and appear to have been developed in East Asia where they are enjoyed in Japan and Korea.
-They are known as kkwari-gochu (꽈리고추), or "groundcherry pepper" in Korea because they have a wrinkled surface resembling groundcherries.
+These bright green chili peppers are related to Spanish Padron peppers and appear to have been developed in East Asia where they are enjoyed in Japan and Korea.
+They are known as kkwari-gochu (꽈리고추), or "groundcherry pepper" in Korea because they have a wrinkled surface and thin skin resembling groundcherries.

 They are typically enjoyed fried or pickled/fermented.
 This recipe for blistered shishitos is adaptable and meant to give you the base knowledge and method.